apache/causeway-site/content/reference/services/event-bus-service.md

 The `EventBusService` is a wrapper for a [Guava](https://code.google.com/p/guava-libraries/) [`EventBus`](https://code.google.com/p/guava-libraries/wiki/EventBusExplained), allowing arbitrary events to be posted and subscribed to (within the Isis runtime).
 The primary use case is for decoupling interactions from one module/package/namespace and another.

+The framework also provides an implementation of this service (`EventBusServiceJdo`), and this is automatically registered (it is annotated with `@DomainService`).

+Domain events are raised automatically whenever any domain object is interacted with.
+Domain events can also be raised programmatically if required (though there is rarely any need to do so).

 Only domain services should be registered as subscribers; not domain entities.
 Domain services are guaranteed to be instantiated and resident in memory, whereas the same is not true of domain entities.

 The typical implementation of a domain service subscriber is to identify the impacted entities, load them using a repository query, and then to delegate to the event to them.

-## API
+## Publishing

+### Automatically published events

+Domain events are raised automatically whenever an object member (property, collection or action) is interacted with.
+Specifically:

+* when an object member is to be viewed, an event is fired; subscribers can veto (meaning that the member is hidden)
+* when an object member is to be enabled, the same event instance is fired; subscribers can veto (meaning that the member is disabled, ie cannot be edited/invoked)
+* when an object member is being validated, then a new event instance is fired; subscribers can veto (meaning that the candidate values/action arguments are rejected)
+* when an object member is about to be changed, then the same event instance is fired; subscribers can perform pre-execution operations
+* when an object member has been changed, then the same event instance is fired; subscribers can perform post-execution operations

+If a subscriber throws an exception in the first three steps, then the interaction is vetoed.
+If a subscriber throws an exception in the last two steps, then the transaction is aborted.

+The event class that is raised can be specified using an annotation, as follows:

+* as of 1.8.0-SNAPSHOT, using `@Property(domainEvent=...)`, or `@Collection(domainEvent=...)` or `@Action(domainEvent=...)`
+* as of 1.7.0, using `@PropertyInteraction`, or `@CollectionInteraction`, or `@ActionInteraction` (deprecated in 1.8.0-SNAPSHOT)
+* as of 1.6.0, using `@PostsPropertyChangedEvent` or `@PostsCollectionAddedToEvent`/`@PostsCollectionRemovedFromEvent`, or `@PostsActionInvokedEvent` (deprecated in 1.8.0-SNAPSHOT))

+### Explicitly publishing events

-The API defined by `EventBusService` is:
+The publishing API defined by `EventBusService` is:

     public abstract class EventBusService {
-        public void register(Object domainObject) { ... }
-        public void unregister(Object domainObject) { ... }
         public void post(Object event) { ... }
+        ...
     }

 where

+* `post(Object)` posts the event onto event bus (it is simply a wrapper that delegates to `EventBus#post(Object)`)

+## Subscribing

+The subscribing API defined by `EventBusService` is:

+    public abstract class EventBusService {
+        public void post(Object event) { ... }
+        ...
+    }

+where:
 * `register(Object)` registers the object with the event bus (it is simply a wrapper that delegates to `EventBus#register(Object)`)
 * `unregister(Object)` unregisters the object with the event bus (it is simply a wrapper that delegates to `EventBus#unregister(Object)`)
-* `post(Object)` posts the event onto event bus (it is simply a wrapper that delegates to `EventBus#post(Object)`)

-## Usage
+The are for domain services to call to register themselves with the event bus.
+This should be done in the

+As of 1.8.0-SNAPSHOT, the `register` and `unregister` methods should be called in the `@PostConstruct` and `@PreDestroy` lifecycle methods:

+    @DomainService
+    public class MySubscribingDomainService {

+        ...

+        @Programmatic
+        @PostConstruct
+        public void postConstruct() {
+            eventBusService.register(this);
+        }
+        @Programmatic
+        @PreDestroy
+        public void preDestroy() {
+            eventBusService.unregister(this);
+        }

+        @javax.inject.Inject
+        private EventBusService eventBusService;
+    }

+This works for both application-scoped and request-scoped (`@RequestScoped`) domain services.

+In 1.7.0, the registration should be done when the `EventBusService` is injected into it:

+    @DomainService
+    public class MySubscribingDomainService {

+        ...

+        private EventBusService eventBusService;
+        public void injectEventBusService(final EventBusService eventBusService) {
+            this.eventBusService = eventBusService;
+            eventBusService.register(this);
+        }
+    }

+### Callbacks

-The actual subscription of events is done by annotating a method on the class (that is, the usual Guava programming model).
+The actual callbacks of events is done by annotating a method on the class (that is, the usual Guava programming model).

 For example, suppose in a library domain that a `LibraryMember` wants to leave the library.
 A letter should be sent out detailing any books that they still have out on loan: